Shown below are all our DCCRC Newsletters:

 As we move into February, your Board is preparing for spring and summer happenings.
 Our Annual General Meeting will be held on Saturday, April 4, 1-4 pm at the Alder Street Recreation Centre.
 DCCRC celebrates National Indigenous Peoples Day at Alexandra Park on June 20th.
 NIPD is June 21st.
 That morning from 5:30 – 7:30 the Summer Solstice Sunrise Ceremony will happen at the Medicine Wheel Garden.

 Our DCCRC web site is https://www.dufferincountyculturalresourcecircle.org.
 Watch for additions and updates.
-Please note: some sections of the website are still being created with articles and information still to be added.

 Any comments or questions are always welcome.
 You will notice that this newsletter is coming to you from my new DCCRC secretarial email address.